rodydavis/plugins/packages/dynamic_tabs/README.md

 # dynamic_tabs

-A Flutter plugin for letting the user editing the bottom tabs like the Curpertino iTunes App.
+A Flutter plugin for letting the user edit the bottom tabs like the Curpertino iTunes App.

 ## Getting Started